 Ainhoa closes the space between us and hugs me around my waist.
 I am so surprised about the sudden contact, as well as how her perfume invades my nostrils, that I can’t tell how much it takes her to step back and return to picking up the mess I didn’t want to tidy up.
 I won’t deny to myself that although she isn’t my type, if Alazne hadn’t blessed my existence, I would try to figure out how to make Ainhoa lose her clothes and let me kneel in front of her warm opening.

 Ainhoa’s husband must be sick with worry.
-How on earth can he justify to himself not telling his wife in precise terms not to spend more time with her bastardly ex?
+How on earth can he justify to himself not telling his wife in precise terms that she should stop meeting her bastardly ex?
 The guy must be chastising himself for even allowing bad feelings about his wife’s choices to bubble up, because otherwise he would be ‘toxic’ and ‘controlling’.
 Or maybe he’s one of those men who fantasize about other men ramming their wife.
 Plenty of those around; in these last twenty years I’ve ended up sometimes walking through a wall only to land into such a situation.
 Ainhoa’s husband might be waiting patiently at home for his satisfied wife to arrive so he can clean her with his tongue.

-I get the feeling that if I happened to be lying about having lost my memory, no matter what a hotshot of an actor I would have to be, and I pulled some moves on the elegant woman who is now bending over close to me, in a couple of minutes she would be lying on my bed with her panties around her ankles, and not because of my seductive abilities.
+I get the feeling that if I happened to be lying about lacking any memory of Asier’s life, no matter what a hotshot of an actress I would have to be, and I pulled some moves on the elegant woman who is now bending over close to me, in a couple of minutes she would be lying on my bed with her panties around her ankles, regardless of my seductive abilities.

 Ainhoa notices that I’m lost in thought, but before she questions me, I bring something very important up.

 “I suspect you aren’t going to like what I will tell you, but I have started dating someone.
 I’m no longer the cheating clown that this body used to belong to, so I will treat my woman right.”